The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Description of Algorithms

-\textbf{Architecture}: We adapt SDFNet~\cite{thai20203d} and OccNet~\cite{mescheder2019occupancy} for continual training, termed C-SDFNet and C-OccNet respectively.
-The architecture consists of an image encoder which is a ResNet-18 initialized with random weights and a point module which are multiple blocks of fully-connected layers with ReLU activation.
-Conditional Batch Normalization is used as applying an affine transformation on the output of the point module, conditioned on the $256$-dimensional feature vector produced by the image encoder.
+\textbf{Architecture}: We adapt SDFNet~\cite{thai20203d} and OccNet~\cite{mescheder2019occupancy} with ResNet-18 encoder for continual training with 2D and 2.5D inputs and SDFNet with PointNet~\cite{qi2017pointnet} encoder for 3D input.
+Specifically, the architecture consists of an encoder initialized with random weights and a point module which are multiple blocks of fully-connected layers with ReLU activation.
+Conditional Batch Normalization is used as applying an affine transformation on the output of the point module, conditioned on the feature vector produced by the encoder.

+We additionally adapt a variant of ConvOccNet~\cite{peng2020convolutional}, ConvSDFNet for 3D input where the output representation is SDF instead of continuous occupancies.
+The pointcloud input is first fed through the PointNet~\cite{qi2017pointnet} encoder to obtain features.
+These features are then projected onto the $xz$ plane with average pooling and processed by a 2D U-Net~\cite{ronneberger2015u}.
+Given a query point, bilinear interpolation is used to retrieve the feature associated with that point conditioned on the input.
+The point module takes the 3D coordinate of the queried point and the associated feature and outputs the SDF value of that point.

+To demonstrate that our findings hold on 3D output representations other than implicit continuous representations like occupancies or SDFs, we further conduct experiments on a standard pointcloud autoencoder following in~\cite{achlioptas2018learning}.
+Specifically, we first extract the features from the pointcloud input using PointNet~\cite{qi2017pointnet} encoder.
+The decoder is implemented as a stack of linear layers (with dimensions $[512, 1024, 1024]$) with ReLU activations in between.
+The model outputs a set of 3D points that represents the surface of the input shape.

+\emph{GDumb For CL 3D Shape}.
+We employ SDFNet with ResNet-18 encoder as the backbone architecture and follow the training procedure of GDumb for classification task~\cite{prabhugdumb}.
+Specifically, we randomly select an exemplar set of size $K=1000$ ($\approx$ 3.7\% of the training data), equally divided for all the seen categories at each learning exposure.
+We initialize the learning model randomly to train from scratch on the selected exemplar set at each learning exposure.

+\emph{GSmart}.
+Different from GDumb for CL 3D shape, we continuously update the representation at each learning exposure.
+Please see Algs.~1,2,3 for the pseudo code of the described CL algorithms.

-\textbf{Loss function}: C-SDFNet uses $L_1$ loss as the loss function, with high weights for points close to the surface.
+\textbf{Loss function}: SDFNet and ConvSDFNet use $L_1$ loss as the loss function, with high weights for points close to the surface.
 Specifically,

 where $s$ is the ground truth SDF value and $\hat{s}$ is the predicted SDF value.